danielpodwysocki/zoltan/README.md

 # Roadmap:
 + Permissions system based on the email address, restricting access to resources you act on.
 + Outgoing webhook support
++ An API module that allows to define custom commands via a config file.

 This project exists under the MIT license.